 US presents new effort to counter Kremlin influence

-An official with the U.S. Agency for International Development has described a new American effort to help democratic institutions withstand Kremlin interference in targeted countries.
+An official with the U.S. Agency for International Development on Thursday described a new American effort to help democratic institutions withstand Kremlin interference in targeted countries.

 USAID calls the effort "Countering Malign Kremlin Influence" and describes it as a framework to help countries including Georgia, Ukraine and Moldova protect their elections, counter propaganda and avoid energy dependence on Russia.

 The effort was first announced in Paris in July.
-On Thursday, USAID Assistant Administrator Brock Bierman described it to diplomats in Warsaw, Poland, delivering a message of reassurance that the United States remains committed to democracy across a region that shook off Moscow's control three decades ago.
+On Thursday, USAID Assistant Administrator Brock Bierman described it to diplomats in Warsaw, delivering a message of reassurance that the Washington remains committed to democracy across a region that shook off Moscow's control three decades ago.

+Bierman described "soft power aggression" by Russian President Vladimir Putin, saying that the Kremlin interferes in elections across a region that threw off Soviet control three decades ago, waging information warfare and promoting corruption.

+"The Kremlin behaves this way because it has nothing to offer.
+It has nothing to offer in freedom, prosperity or to the security of its neighbors," Bierman said.
+"USAID will not stand by as the Kremlin seeks to undermine what these nations have fought so hard for and for so long."

+Wojciech Przybylski, the editor of Visegrad Insight magazine, which focuses on Central Europe, said that it was reassuring to hear of U.S. efforts to support democracy across Europe.

+"The fact that a U.S. government agency is undertaking efforts to tell the story that Americans are countering the Kremlin — and exactly on the territory the Kremlin would dispute, where Moscow would rather not have anyone else but themselves — it's a powerful message and the right message," Przybylski told The Associated Press.

-Bierman spoke at the Community of Democracies, a global coalition of democratic states headquartered in Warsaw.
+Bierman spoke at the Warsaw-based Community of Democracies, a global coalition of democratic states.

 Comments